Overview

 represents a concrete sequence of bytesmemptr

-represents a pointer to a futher allocation
+represents a pointer to a further allocation

 At certain verbosity levels, GREASE may output these preconditions in its logs.
 It does so using a concrete syntax described below.